fangq/mcx/mcxlab/README.txt

        cfg.{srcparam1,srcparam2}: 1x4 vectors, see cfg.srctype for details
        cfg.srcpattern: see cfg.srctype for details
        cfg.issrcfrom0: 1-first voxel is [0 0 0], [0]- first voxel is [1 1 1]
-       cfg.voidtime:   for wide-field sources, [1]-start timer at launch, or 0-when entering the first non-zero voxel
+       cfg.replaydet:  only works when cfg.outputtype is 'jacobian', 'wl', 'nscat', or 'wp' and cfg.seed is an array -1 replay all detectors and save in separate volumes (output has 5 dimensions) 0 replay all detectors and sum all Jacobians into one volume a positive number: the index of the detector to replay and obtain Jacobians cfg.voidtime:   for wide-field sources, [1]-start timer at launch, or 0-when entering the first non-zero voxel